 I have a good friend who comes to visit often.
-She arrives in a whirlwind of activity for a three day visit and has packed enough for a month-long stay, and brings so much food that it can feed a family of 10.
+She arrives in a whirlwind of activity for a three day visit and has packed enough for a month-long stay.
+She brings so much food that it can feed a family of 10.
 I always tell her that there’s no need for all these groceries, but she always replies, “That’s how I do things.”
 I tend to let it go and at the end of the visit, I admit I am grateful for all the leftovers because I end up saving time and money shopping for food.

 Obsessive Organization

-However, my friend can also be a bit bossy and obsessive when it comes to how I’ve organized the kitchen and the refrigerator.
+However, my friend can also be a bit bossy and obsessive when it comes to how I’ve organized the kitchen and refrigerator.
 She likes to clean the fridge and rearrange things as well as shifting things around in my spice cabinet.
-Once again, I tell her there’s no need for her to do any of this, but once again, and this time shaking her head in disapproval of what she believes is my lack of kitchen organization skills, she mutters, “That’s how I do things.”
+Once again, I tell her there’s no need for her to do any of this.
+But once again, and this time shaking her head in disapproval of what she believes is my lack of kitchen organization skills, she mutters, “That’s how I do things.”

 Know Yourself and Pet Peeves